Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Properties of moving striped patterns

 \section{Properties of moving striped patterns}

 After establishing the general framework, we now proceed with a detailed analysis of the moving stripe patterns.
 We begin by examining the exact solution for the case of zero Raman coupling, which can be mapped to an unbalanced BEC mixture (Sec.~\ref{subsec:zero_order}).
-Next, in Sec.~\ref{subsec:eval_ord_param}, we describe the numerical and perturbative methods used to calculate the order parameter at finite Raman coupling.
-Finally, the results for several key observables are presented in Sec.~\ref{subsec:res_obs}.
+Then, we present the results for several key observables at finite Raman coupling (Sec.~\ref{subsec:res_obs}).